 To see the advantages of IOTA’s distributed ledger technology over the classic blockchain, we first need to understand how the blockchain works in broad terms and why the currently existing disadvantages, disqualify the blockchain for the future IoT.
+If you want to buy IOTA, you can buy them at Binance or at many alternative exchanges.

 What problem does the blockchain solve?